How to Pick A Skylight

 - Differing levels of energy efficiency and ventilation

-Three major categories of skylights to consider
+There are three major categories of skylights to consider

-- Flat roof skylights.
+- Flat Roof Skylights.
 Also known as roof windows.

-- Dome skylights:
+- Dome Skylights.

 - Round: This circular skylight bubbles out above the surface of the roof in a half-sphere shape.